 The beautiful Golden Retriever is one of the world’s favorite family companion dogs.
 It’s no mystery why.
 Golden's are trustworthy, devoted, and loyal.
 They are intelligent, friendly, playful and gentle.
 These dogs fill a home with love and joy.

 Our Golden Retrievers are in addition, very healthy, loveable, polite.
 They exude charm and confidence as well as being sweet, eager to please, and devoted family companions.
 They are patient with children but like any new puppy, must be properly taught by the adult owners or a professional trainer and require lots of attention, love and affection.
 They are friendly with other pets.
 In fact, they are friendly with everyone.
 Quite frankly, if I am out doing errands, I can't wait to come home to my Golden's.

 The Golden Retriever enjoys play sessions with their family, retrieving balls and other toys.
 They will do okay in an apartment dwelling provided they are sufficiently exercised.
 Golden Retrievers are moderately active indoors and do best with a medium to large sized securely fenced yard.
 They learn very fast so an invisible PET SAFE fence is also an option.
-The Golden Retriever is not well suited for a two career family or a single person with a full time job as the Golden's require an inordinate amount of human interaction and companionship.
-They should not be left alone without adult supervision for no more that 2 to 3 hours tops during the course of a day.
+The Golden Retriever is not well suited for a two career family or a single person with a full time job as the Golden's require an inordinate amount of human interaction and companionship from their owner.
+They should not be left alone without their adult owners supervision for no more that 2 to 3 hours tops during the course of a day.
 This includes both puppies and adult Golden Retrievers throughout their lifetime.